ksstrat/milestone-project-1/README.md

 * The site will allow the user to become part of the WayWaterFriends Community.

 ### **Wireframes:**
-I created wireframes for this project to organise my ideas and not lose focus.
+I created wireframes for this project to organize my ideas and not lose focus.
 See the links below for the mobile and desktop versions of the four wireframes.

 * Mobile Wireframes:
     * [Home page]